 The New Testament refers to Jesus as the Morning Star (Revelation 22:16) and the Day Star (2 Peter 1:19).
 The Day Star reference used a poetic name for Venus "Phosphorus" which refers to the same thing Heosphorus does, and has the same meaning Lucifer has in Latin.
 Phos=Lux=Light and Phorus=Ferus=Bearer/Bringer.

 I've seen it described as though the Septuagint uses "Heosphorus" for the entire phrase "Helel ben Shahar".
-So the Heosphorus being a son of Eos in Greek mythology is probably he origin of this mistake, since other mythology don't make the Dawn a parent of any stars.
+So the Heosphorus being a son of Eos in Greek mythology is probably the origin of this mistake, since other mythologies don't make the Dawn a parent of any stars.
 Interestingly the etymology of Heosphorus perhaps makes a better translation of the "Ben Shahar" part, meaning "Dawn-Bearer" or Born of Dawn.

 So calling Satan the Morning Star fits his agenda quite well.
 The Latin Vulgate indeed uses Lucifer in both Isaiah 14 and these NT Morning Star references.
 Because of this there are some Latin Catholic hymns that call Jesus Lucifer which ignorant protestants have had paranoid reactions to.

 And maybe even identifying Satan as an offspring of the Dawn is dangerous.
 Because one could easily argue if they wanted to that the Woman of Revelation 12 is being described with Dawn Goddess imagery.
-Eos is frequently depicted in Greek art and poetry as wearing Saffron, Saffron is a shade of the color yellow that is commonly identified as being the Sun's shade of yellow.
+Eos is frequently depicted in Greek art and poetry as wearing Saffron robes, Saffron is a shade of the color yellow that is commonly identified as being the Sun's shade of yellow.
 And since the Sun rises as the moon is setting one could also say the Moon is under her feet.